Vascular Targeting System (VTSTM): First-in-Class gene therapy platform technology with pipeline of multiple potential indications

 - Transgene— a genetic sequence designed to yield a specific biologic effect, the expression of which is directed by PPE-1-3X.
 The particular transgene will vary depending on the therapeutic objectives of the product candidate.

 Once the gene therapy has reached the angiogenic blood vessels, the PPE-1-3X promoter activates expression of the transgene to produce a desired protein in the endothelial cells of those vessels.
 For oncology applications, the transgene selected is designed to destroy angiogenic blood vessels that feed solid tumors.
 For other potential applications, such as the treatment of ischemia, a different transgene can be selected that is designed to promote the development of angiogenic blood vessels instead of their destruction.

-VBL is developing VB-111, the lead oncology product candidate from our VTS platform technology, for solid tumor indications, with current clinical trials in rGBM, thyroid cancer and ovarian cancer.
+VBL is developing VB-111 (ofranergene obadenovec), the lead oncology product candidate from our VTS platform technology, for solid tumor indications, with successful proof-of-concept data from Phase 2 clinical trials in rGBM, thyroid cancer and ovarian cancer.